• Skip to primary navigation

 This process of accumulating human capital may explain why some people who are considered advanced degree holders are more likely to have jobs even during periods of high unemployment when the overall population tends to have a harder time finding work.

-One study found that college graduates had about a 15 percent lower chance of becoming unemployed than those with only a high school degree.
+One study found that college graduates had a 15 percent lower chance of becoming unemployed than those with only a high school degree.
 This same study has also shown that college graduates are less likely to be laid off from their jobs.

 See Related: Best Sustainable Investing Courses